Complete an access review of groups and applications in Azure AD access reviews

 If you want to stop an access review before it has reached the scheduled end date, click the Stop button.

-When stop a review, reviewers will no longer be able to give responses.
+When you stop a review, reviewers will no longer be able to give responses.
 You can't restart a review after it's stopped.

 If you're no longer interested in the access review, you can delete it by clicking the Delete button.